- Land/Shallow Water Search

 Tom Caldie's Bio

-I am a semi-retired college professor who has a passion for metal detecting that I have turned into a full-time hobby.
+I am a semi-retired college professor who has a passion for metal detecting that I have turned into a part-time hobby.

 I have found hundreds of rings and other treasured items over a 15-year period, and have references who will vouch for my trustworthiness.